goforryan/expedition33freeaimshot/README.md

-# I ran 1,000,000 Free Aim turns in a simulator to find out how many shots you really get in Expedition 33.
+# I ran 1 Million Free Aim turns in a simulator to find out how many shots you really get in Expedition 33.

-Ever wonder how many shots the Free Aim build really gets on average?
+Purpose:
 I built a simulation in JavaScript that replicates every interaction — Energised, Marking, Rush, etc. Then I ran it over 1 million turns.

+🎯 The goal of this simulation is to model the complex web of effects — Energised, Mark, Burn, Rush, and Powerful — and determine:

+✅ The average number of shots per turn

+🔢 The probability distribution of shot counts

+🔥 How often high-shot turns (e.g. 20+) occur

+🧪 How effects like Energy Master skew outcomes

 Key Takeaway: The average number of shots for a sample size converges towards 22.28 shots.